tamu-thinktank/website/docs/logic.md

 - calendar features
   - an officer selects times to set on form at `/admin/times`
-  - applicants select available times from all officers in availability grid view
+  - applicants select their own available times in availability grid view
 - resumes to shared drive

 ## officer view at `/admin`